Filial Play Therapy for Parent-Child Connection

 • The therapist supports, observes, and guides the process

 The goal is not to turn parents into therapists, but to strengthen the emotional bond, build trust, and create a relational environment where children feel safe to express themselves.
+This work is informed by attachment theory, nervous system regulation, and relationship-based therapeutic practice.

 How Filial Play Therapy Works